Patent landscape: map your patent environment and monitor your competitors

 Crisis management: identifying the threat very early and triggering pre-litigation actions

-In crisis situations, where a patent application or a competing patent poses a risk to the development or commercialization of one of your products or innovations, patent landscaping becomes an essential monitoring tool for attempting to establish prior art against the competitor's application .
-This involves finding evidence of prior art that challenges the novelty or inventive step of the claims, in order to prevent the granting of a pending application , invalidate the patent, or reduce its scope.
+In crisis situations, where a patent application or a competing patent poses a risk to the development or marketing of one of your products or innovations, patent landscaping becomes an essential monitoring tool to try to anticipate the competitor's application .

 It is essential to take these steps as early as possible and to act while the patent application or patent is still pending before a national or regional patent office.
 After this period, appeals will be exclusively judicial and infinitely longer, more complex, and more expensive.